Theater

 –Mario Banushi has made an impressive entrance into the theater world over the previous two years of being active in the field.
 Following his first play, “Ragada” (2022), he collaborated with notable organizations in Greece and composed two works that helped him gain international recognition: “Goodbye, Lindita” (National Theatre of Greece, 2023) και “Taverna Miresia―Mario, Bella, Anastasia” (Athens and Epidaurus Festival, 2023).
 From 2023 to date, his works have been presented in over ten countries, from Germany to Australia and from Italy to Sweden, at major festivals such as Festival de Otoño (Madrid, Spain), Teszt Festival (Timisoara, Romania), Adelaide Festival (Australia), Brandhaarden Festival at the International Theatre Amsterdam (The Netherlands), Fast Forward Festival (Dresden, Germany), and BITEF (Belgrade, Serbia).

-–As an Onassis AiR Dramaturgy Fellow in the 2023–24 season, Mario Banushi researched on dreams, memories, tastes, and customs that would inspire his work, “MAMI,” and presented the performance “Mam, I Remember Everything (Dream/Trauma)” during the 12th Onassis AiR Open Day.
+–As an Onassis AiR Dramaturgy Fellow in the 2023–24 season, Mario Banushi, after an existential trilogy about life and death, began an investigation into folk traditions about motherhood that would inspire his work, “MAMI,” and presented the performance “Mam, I Remember Everything” during the 12th Onassis AiR Open Day.
 There, the images of mother, food, ritual, care, and love found a way to powerfully portray a dream while preserving its raw material.

 –A recurring theme in Mario Banushi’s performances is the home, the roof, the mother’s nest.
 His works, “Ragada,” “Goodbye, Lindita,” and “Taverna Miresia―Mario, Bella, Anastasia,” make spectators feel at home.
 Objects that we are all familiar with are transformed and reused.
 No matter how much the characters try to escape reality, they remain within the four walls.
 The interior of the house alters and takes the form of a tomb or shrine.
 In “MAMI,” Mario Banushi turns outside the house for the first time.
 However, the setting remains familiar.
 We are in the countryside, outside the house and by the road, lit only by an electric light bulb.
 In that familiar landscape, we transition from the confined system of the home and family to the outer world, the surroundings.